How the Model Works

 This is the proof layer.
 If a prediction turns out to be wrong after kickoff, we can't quietly change it and claim we were right — the hash would no longer match.
 If it turns out to be right, you know we didn't have insider information tweaked in at the last minute.

-6. Backtest results (real numbers, no cherry-picking)
+8. Backtest results (real numbers, no cherry-picking)

-FIFA World Cup 2022 — ensemble backtest
+FIFA World Cup 2022 — international football

 All 64 matches predicted using pre-tournament training data only.
 International football is materially harder than club football — sample sizes per team are small and upsets define the tournament.